-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation -enabling consideration of development proposals, private plan change requests and submissions on Plan Reviews which are outside the Change 1 Map A FDAs, priority greenfield and existing urban areas; and/or -which exceed the minimum targets in Table 6.2.1a; and -are consistent with and give effect to the NPS-UD; and -amendments to Policy 6.3.11 Monitoring and Review, Policy 6.3.12 Future Development Areas; and -change the status of FDAs to Greenfield Areas, with no restrictions on the quantum or timing of development; and -the changes outlined below [see separate submission points]; and -and/or in the case of resource consents, are of a minor nature development capacity to meet demand"; and being "responsive, in particular to proposals that would supply significant development capacity".
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation efficiently and effectively plan and programme infrastructure investment.
+The Proposed Change gives effect to the NPS- UD in part and to the extent that is reasonably practicable.
+Any changes necessary to respond to the responsive planning policies in the NPS-UD and consideration of any additional flexibilities to the planning framework will be addressed through future processes, including the full review of the CRPS.
+2.2 National Direction PCCH6- 36.2 Goulds Development and Four Star Developments Ltd Oppose Amend Proposed Change 1 to provide a more flexible and responsible growth management approach.
+This could include: -enabling consideration of development proposals, private plan change requests and submissions on Plan Reviews which are outside the Change 1 Map A FDAs, priority greenfield and existing urban areas; and/or -which exceed the minimum targets in Table 6.2.1a; and -are consistent with and give effect to the NPS-UD; and -amendments to Policy 6.3.11 Monitoring and Review, Policy 6.3.12 Future Development Areas; and Change 1 does not give effect to the NPS-UD in a number of fundamental ways, as follows, and in this respect cannot be supported in its current form: A minimum targets approach is not consistent with the intent of the NPS-UD to "improve housing affordability by supporting competitive land and development markets"; provide "at least sufficient development capacity to meet demand"; and being "responsive, in particular to proposals that would supply significant development capacity".
 A 'fixed non contestable rural/urban boundary' is contrary to the NPS-UD 'responsive planning approach'.
 There is no ability for land outside the FDAs to be considered, even though the NPS-UD is clear that a fixed 'immoveable' urban/rural boundary is contrary to the NPS-UD.
 The piecemeal and incomplete approach to addressing the requirements of the NPS-UD is not sound planning and is opposed.
 The NPS-UD seeks to achieve well functioning environments and growth in locations close to employment, that are well serviced with public transport (existing or planned) and where there is high demand for housing and business land relative to other areas.
 The proposed FDAs in comparison to alternative locations have not been assessed against these criteria - the s32 assessment is silent on such assessment.
-The NPS-UD requires a consideration of the advantages and disadvantages of alternative spatial scenarios for the achieving the NPS-UD (s 3.14 (b)).
-Change 1 has not undertaken any such work, simply relying on the planning and infrastructure work undertaken when the PIB was first introduced 13 years ago.
-Map A in Rolleston, Rangiora and Kaiapoi.
+Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
+The change enables additional development capacity in new future development areas identified on Map A in Rolleston, Rangiora and Kaiapoi.
 It provides Selwyn and Waimakariri Councils the flexibility to consider rezoning land to meet medium term housing demands as part of their district planning processes.
-The identification of areas within the existing Projected Infrastructure Boundary will contribute to well-functioning urban environments in accordance with Policy 1 of the NPS-UD.
-We are satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
-We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity and the need to ensure development is appropriately integrated with the efficient and effective provision of infrastructure.
-Chapter 6 provides important planning certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
-We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
-The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
-Environment Canterbury is however currently formulating criteria (in response to the responsive planning policies of the NPS-UD (including zoning Policy 8 and Part 3, subpart 2, clause 3.8) to determine what plan changes are
+The identification of areas within the existing Projected Infrastructure Boundary will contribute to well- functioning urban environments in accordance with Policy 1 of the NPS-UD.
+We are satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity and the need to ensure development is appropriately integrated with the efficient and effective